 If you have health problems during your stay in Berlin, you will quickly find a suitable doctor or specialist who can help you.
 It is very important that you have an international health insurance during your stay in Germany so that any doctor fees are covered.
 FUBiS offers an insurance package which includes an international health, accident and liability insurance.
 You will find further information here.

 If you regularly take a specific medication, it is advisable to bring it in sufficient amount with you.

 If you have a disability, FUBiS recommends that you visit the website of Berlin’s tourism organization VisitBerlin or the online database for accessibility of institutions in Berlin, Mobidat.
 Here you can find tips and information about the public transportation network, places of interest, event locations etc. for wheel chair users, the visually impaired, and for people with other disabilities.
-Freie Universität Berlin’s main building is also designed to accommodate people with disabilities.
+Freie Universität Berlin’s main building is also equipped to accommodate people with disabilities.

 If you have a disability and would like to take part in FUBiS, please contact the FUBiS team.
 We will do our best to accommodate your special needs.